 None of the 10 parcels identified in Study Areas B-1 and B-2 (Figure 2.2) are included in the Carneros Recycled Water Pipeline Assessment or are receiving recycled water at this time.
-However, they are located adjacent to other parcels receiving recycled water and logistically could be connected upon application to LCWD and NSD.
-The District has noted that some of the parcels referenced are a substantial distance from the newly installed recycled water infrastructure.
-It would take the installation of a large amount of pipeline to afford a connection.3 Those parcels adjacent to State Highway 12 would be more likely to have access to the infrastructure than those behind them to the north.
+However, they are located adjacent to, and across Highway 12 from, other parcels receiving recycled water and logistically could be connected upon application to LCWD and NSD.
+The District has noted that some of the parcels referenced are a substantial distance from the newly